 Opera’s Free VPN Lands on Android

-Opera has brought its free VPN to Android, with Opera VPN now available on Google Play.
+Opera has brought its free VPN to Android, with Opera VPN now available on Google Play [No Longer Available].
 Opera added a VPN to its web browser for Windows and Mac in April, before bringing it across to iOS in May.
 Now, Android users have their first chance to try Opera’s own virtual private network.

 Opera VPN is a simple-yet-effective VPN which doesn’t require you to log in to an account, is completely free to use, and has no data limits.
 Instead, it allows you to choose between five different server locations; the U.S.A., Canada, Germany, Singapore, and The Netherlands.

 Opera VPN includes a Wi-Fi test tool which, as the name suggests, tests your Wi-Fi connection and gives it a score between A and F. An A means your connection is secure, while an F means it’s insecure.
 If it’s the latter, Opera will recommend you enable its VPN to let you surf in safety.

 The two catches, if that’s the right word, to using Opera VPN are: 1.
 It will noticeably slow down your web browsing experience, and 2.
 You will occasionally be shown ads, albeit unintrusive ones.
 If neither of these things bother you, Opera VPN could become your new favorite app.
 And if they do bother you, there are other great VPN services available.